Email Segmentation Best Practices And Strategies

-Email segmentation best practices and strategies starts with observing, analyzing and knowing your customers.
+Email segmentation best practices and strategies start with observing, analyzing and knowing your customers.
 Your Customers vary.
 Your email messaging and offers must also vary to speak to these differing customer needs.
-The solution is utilizing email segmentation with your email list to group your customers in relevant ways.
+The solution is to utilize email segmentation with your email list to group your customers in relevant ways.
 Sending the right message, to the right group of customers, at the right time – is the goal of your email segmentation strategy.

 Email Segmentation Best Practices & Objectives